hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - 1\.
 Configuring NSEL **Collectors**: `flow-export destination interface-name [ipv4-address | hostname] udp-port`
     - 2\.
 Defines the **class map** that identifies traffic for which NSEL events need to be exported
     - 3\.
 Defines the **policy map** to apply flow-export actions to the defined classes
     - 4\.
-Adds or edits the service policy globally
+Adds or edits the service policy

 - Telemetry